 I'm one of the three person in the world selected as the Global Winner for Master the Mainframe 2020.
 My Grand Challenge submission and technical reflection is linked at the Additional Links section below.

-Advocating for IBM Z Enterprise Computing System, and providing technical support for others through their z/OS journey.
+Advocating for IBM zSystems among the student community, and providing technical support for others through their z/OS journey.

 Mentoring a total of 10 Computer Science freshmen with their journey into the introductory programming courses taught at SMU, which includes C and Java.

 Managing a team of 6 to maintain PPI Singapura's website and database, along with executing a census which to-date have increased PPI Singapura's membership by more than 300 people.